Yousef-Sami-248/OS-Assignment3-Yousef-Sami/ASSIGNMENT_DOCUMENTATION.md

 ---

 ### Test 2: Exception Testing
-**Checking for ConcurrentModificationException**

-**I deleted the logLock (which acts as a lock or synchronization), and then I ran the simulation using a lot of processes (for instance, 50 processes) that were trying to access the executionLog at the same time**:
+**I deleted the logLock (which acts as a lock or synchronization), and then I ran the simulation using a lot of processes (for instance, 50 processes) that were trying to access the executionLog at the same time**: Checking for ConcurrentModificationException

 **Without Locking: The application threw an error of java.util.ConcurrentModificationException within a few seconds.